SOFTWARE-CLINIC/featurebook/README.md

 * A single Gherkin source file contains a description of a single feature.
 * Source files have the `.feature` extension.
 * A feature name displayed in the navigation tree is inferred from the corresponding Gherkin file name, i.e. it's a titleized base file name.
-For example, `service_level_agreement.feature` becomes `Service level agreement`.
+For example, `service_level_agreement.feature` becomes **Service level agreement**.
 * You can use [Markdown](http://en.wikipedia.org/wiki/Markdown) in Gherkin source files and directory descriptors (`SUMMARY.md`).
-  The FeatureBook's Markdown parser recognizes the `feature://` and `asset://` URL schemas so you can cross reference features and insert images contained in the `assets` directory.
+  The FeatureBook's Markdown parser recognizes the `feature://` and `asset://` URL schemas so you can cross reference features and images contained in the `assets` directory.

 ### Gherkin source files